 - Those Wacky Nazis: The Nazi-chic party lead by President Mathausen Filini.

-- Transsexual: Captain Pierre Gue, who's said to have both "bulges and muscles" in his body, as well as some of his crew.
+- Transgender: Captain Pierre Gue, who's said to have both "bulges and muscles" in his body, as well as some of his crew.
 He's a rather affable character and a badass pirate captain nonetheless.

 - War Is Hell: Neikos, though War is also the only way for his inhabitants to make some money.